-Natural variation in a single amino acid underlies cellular responses to topoisomerase II poisons
+Natural variation in a single amino acid underlies physiological responses to topoisomerase II poisons

 Zdraljevic et al.

 Zdraljevic S, Strand C, Seidel HS, Cook DE, Doench JG, Andersen EC

 (2017 Apr 07) PLOS Genetics [ DOI | Pubmed ]